Last updated: 18.02.2024

 5. Close the Vehicle types window.

-Step 4: Setting fuel, consumption and CO2 emissions for the price vehicle types
+Step 4: Set the fuel, consumption and CO2 emissions for the price vehicle types

-It is only necessary to set the fuel and consumption or the CO2 emissions.If both the CO2 emissions/km and consumption/km are specified, the CO2 emissions/km are used to calculate the climate impact.
+It is only necessary to set the fuel and consumption or the CO2 emissions.If both CO2 emissions in g/km and consumption/km are stated, CO2 emissions in g/km are used to calculate the climate impact.

 1. Click on Economy > Price lists > Price vehicle types and select the price vehicle type for which settings are to be configured.

-2. Enter the fuel and consumption, or CO2 emissions, on the tab Emissions:
+2. Enter the fuel and consumption or carbon dioxide emissions on the Emissions tab:

 • CO2 emissions (g/km): i.e. CO2 emissions expressed in grams per kilometre.